Up | General | Scheduler | Actions | Toolbox | Camera | Communication | Maintenance | Advanced | Service Toolbar

 • New - creates a new camera

-• Edit - activates the camera property dialog
+• Edit - activates the camera dialog

 • Calibration - activates camera calibration properties dialog